neokjun/neokjun.github.io/all_collections/_posts/2025-01-23-yj-bbl-master.md

 categories: ["BAE173", "Yoojun", "Bubble", "Eng Sub"]
 ---

-### Access the subbed video by answering a question to prove that you subscribe to Yoojun's 🫧
+##### Access the subbed video by answering a question to prove that you subscribe to Yoojun's 🫧

-##### Please do not redistribute, reupload, or share the link you obtain anywhere else.
+- Please do not redistribute, reupload, or share the link you obtain anywhere else.

-🫧 is part of the members' income, please subscribe if you have the ability to.
+- 🫧 is part of the members' income, please subscribe if you have the ability to.
+- If you have a subscription but is unable to access the link through this form, please DM [@neokjun](https://x.com/neokjun) with your proof of subscription.

 [250123 Yoojun Live](https://docs.google.com/forms/d/e/1FAIpQLSdtzur0Ugy_5JRvUxr2qBZJPhgEmjfBXKp6aHRVEEocMSRD6A/viewform?usp=dialog)